codyduong/ytmusicapiJS/README.md

 [Documentation](https://codyduong.github.io/ytmusicapiJS/)

-This API is for usage in Node only
+For more demos, look in `tests/index.test.ts`

-## Contributing
+# Contributing
 The library is intended to keep features within the same scope of the original Python 3 library.
 This may/may not change at my discretion.

 Pull requests are welcome, esp. with regards to resolving any API differences that occured through mistakes or otherwise.
 However, note that I would